SwingGuy1024/Blog/Bad Uses of Optional.md

       .findFirst()                        // findFirst() returns Optional<Method>.
       .getOrThrow(() -> new InternalError("Enclosing method not found"));

-(This example comes courtesy of a [blog post by Brian Goetz](http://mail.openjdk.java.net/pipermail/lambda-dev/2012-September/005952.html)) My point is that Optional is needed to support function chaining.
-It allows a chain of calls to proceed even if a method returns null.
+Brian Goetz shows how Optional is needed to support function chaining.
+It allows a chain of calls to continue even if a method returns null.
 This is used widely in functional programming, which was added to Java at the same time.
 That's the only place where I use it.
 It's used here in the `findFirst()` method, which, after all the filtering, might not even have a value.
-The `getFirst()` method from example A, which may return null, gets replaced by the `findFirst()` method, which wraps the null value inside an Optional.
-The Optional, in turn, lets us continue the chain of methods.
+The `findFirst()` call, which returns `Optional<T>` replaced the `getFirst()` method from example A, which may return null.
+The Optional in turn lets us continue the chain of methods.

 Another place where it gets used is in the very useful `Optional.flatMap()` method, but not in the `Optional.map()` method.
 Here are their signatures: